-Stretch marks are most often caused by weight gain and pregnancy, which cause the skin fibers to stretch.
+Stretch marks — those pesky lines on your belly, thighs and elsewhere — are most often caused by weight gain and pregnancy, which cause the skin fibers to stretch.
 An increase in the hormone cortisol, which causes the skin to lose elasticity, may also be to blame.

-Drink plenty of water to keep the skin hydrated and plump to help avoid excess wrinkles that could make your stretch marks appear worse.
+Be sure to drink plenty of water to keep the skin hydrated and plump to help avoid excess wrinkles that could make your stretch marks appear worse.

-Avoid exposure to the sun, which can dry the skin and make your stretch marks appear darker.
+You should also avoid exposure to the sun, which can dry the skin and make your stretch marks appear darker.
 Always apply sunscreen to your stretch marks when you cannot avoid the sun.